ron-reaser/reaser.org/content/course/cs220/index.md

 Upon successful completion of this course, students will be able to...

-+ Interpret and explain concepts in propositional logic and first-order predicate logic.
++ Interpret the concepts of propositional logic and first-order predicate logic.

-+ Employ proof-solving techniques including direct proof, proof by contradiction, and mathematical induction.
++ Employ proof-solving techniques including direct proof, proof by contraposition, proof by contradiction, proof by exhaustion, and counterexample and mathematical induction.

-+ Interpret and explain concepts in set theory and counting.
++ Interpret the concepts of set theory and counting.

-+ Employ combinatorics and discrete probability to solve theoretical and practical problems.
++ Employ permutations and combinations and discrete probability.

-+ Recognize binary relations, functions, and their properties, including orders of magnitude.
++ Interpret binary relations including partial orderings and equivalence relations.

-+ Employ graphs and graph algorithms to solve theoretical and practical problems in graph theory.
++ Interpret Boolean algebras and recurrence relations.

-+ Apply the curriculum to improve mathematical abstraction and critical thinking abilities.
++ Appraise mathematical structures for solving nontrivial problems.

 Full syllabus is available upon request.

 ## Textbook

-The **required** text is _Mathematical Structures for Computer Science: Discrete Mathematics and Its Applications_ 7th Edition by Judith Gersting for reading, reference, and homework.
-The older 6th Edition of the book is acceptable.
+The **required** text is _Mathematical Structures for Computer Science: Discrete Mathematics and Its Applications_ 7th Edition by Judith Gersting for study, reference, and homework.